Amazeum Makers in Residence Enhance Tinkerfest Experience

 Joel's fingerprints are not only on this Tinkerfest, but all those that preceded it.
 The first Tinkerfest was part of the Museum of Discovery Network.
 Joel, along with Sam Dean, Iona Bones, Kathleen Lawson, all three with connections to San Francisco's Exploratorium, and some folks from Museum of Discovery conceived of the idea for a community event that brought makers, artists, creatives, and just plain interesting folks together to connect, share, and learn from each other.
 "We recognized that the Maker Movement was supporting creativity, innovation and learning on the coasts, but it was not established here in Arkansas," Joel said.
 "Tinkerfest grew out of the need for an event to celebrate creativity and introduce people to the diversity of creative pursuits within the Maker Movement."

 Maker in Residence Christa Flores is unlike the others.
-It's not that she isn't creative, innovative, and IMG 3406passionate about integrating STEAM into the creative process It's that her background is in education and not as an artist, engineer, technologist or scientist (or a combination of all disciplines).
+It's not that she isn't creative, innovative, and passionate about integrating STEAM into the creative process It's that her background is in education and not as an artist, engineer, technologist or scientist (or a combination of all disciplines).
 What Christa represents is the diverse nature of the maker movement and people who are part of it.
 Each brings a unique set of skills and abilities that complement those of the makers they work with.
 At Tinkerfest, Christa facilitated an activity that she created to support early learners in literally thinking outside of two dimensions.
 With simple cardboard shapes and yarn and a little imagination, creativity and hands-on interaction, kids began to understand how two dimensions become three.

 Danny Scheible, whose residency during the summer introduced Northwest Arkansas to Tapigami - "the art of applying imagination to tape" - could not attend Tinkerfest, but his work here influenced the Amazeum Team and community.
 Tapigami became firmly affixed to Amazeum Tinkering Lead Paige Barajas and Washington Junior High School Teacher Carrie Beach when they learned from Danny during his summer residency in the Tinkering Hub.
 At Tinkerfest they shared their knowledge and techniques with guests who quickly found Tapigami hard to put down.